MOA’s Online Collection

 Featuring over 1000 historical objects and photographs from our permanent collection, MOA’s Online Collection is a searchable database representing the range, diversity, and core of our collection from the museum’s beginning to recent acquisitions.

 “Our goal is to make our collections more accessible and available to the public while sharing knowledge, research, and cultural understanding.
 Digitalized objects in MOA’s collection represent a wide variety of important aspects of Canadian history.”

 EXPERIENCE THE COLLECTION BEHIND THE SCENES

-- Wilfrid Jury Family Photo Collection – a vast collection of hundreds of Jury Family personal photographs beginning in the 1890’s and ending in the 1960’s.
+- Wilfrid Jury Family Photo Collection – A vast collection of Jury Family personal photographs, beginning in the 1890’s and ending in the 1960’s.

 The online database is constantly expanding with new objects being added monthly.
 The information on some records may be incomplete and is subject to change in accordance with future research.
 History is just a click away!